 If you try to run a debug session in Wing and it fails, you may be having this problem.
 The following test script can be used to confirm that the problem exists in your Python installation:

 import sys print('sys.version =', sys.version) print('sys.executable =', sys.executable) print('sys.version_info =', sys.version_info) import socket print('socket =', socket) print('socket._socket =', socket._socket) import select print('select =', select)

 To solve this problem, try uninstalling Python, manually removing any remaining files, and installing again.
 Or install Python into a new location on disk.

 Once this is done, be sure to confirm that Wing is configured to use the new Python installation from the Project Properties dialog in the Project menu and that the Show Python Environment item in the Source menu displays the correct intepreter.

-7) Wing's debugger is unable to debug games written with pygame when they are running in full screen mode.
+PyGame Full Screen Mode -- Wing's debugger is unable to debug games written with pygame when they are running in full screen mode.
 Use window mode instead.
-This is a problem also for other IDEs; we have not yet investigated the cause.
+This is a problem also for other Python debuggers.